 This is why it’s essential that you only see a weight loss surgeon if you’ve tried dieting or exercising on your own, but nothing seems to work as far as losing any extra weight goes.
 In other words, don’t go running off to get a bariatrics sleeve gastrectomy if there haven’t been several weeks of trying out diets first.

-It won’t help matters because those who have been overweight or obese for years will require more time than others to slim down again.
-Not everyone has the same body type either, which is why bariatric surgery isn’t for everyone either – you might need a bariatric sleeve or bypasses, and that’s it!
+Weight loss will take longer for those who have been overweight or obese for years.
+Everyone has a different body type, which is why bariatric surgery is not for everyone either – you may need a bariatric sleeve or bypass.

 How can a weight loss surgeon help with your diet and exercise plan?